Spectral properties of $p$-Sombor matrices and beyond: Introduction

 respectively, and the $p$-Sombor Laplacian matrix of $G$ is defined as

 where $\mathcal{D}_{p}(G)=Diag(\sum\limits_{k=1}^{n}s_{1k}^{p}, \sum\limits_{k=1}^{n}s_{2k}^{p}, \cdots, \sum\limits_{k=1}^{n}s_{nk}^{p})$.

-It is worth noting that the $p$-Sombor matrix behaves quite different from the traditional adjacency matrix, for example, the $p$-Sombor spectral has no monotonicity \cite{liwn2021}.
+It is worth noting that the $p$-Sombor matrix (weighted adjacency matrices) behaves quite different from the traditional adjacency matrix, for example, the $p$-Sombor spectral radius has no monotonicity \cite{liwn2021}.
 This is the reason why we propose this class of matrices.

 The rest of the paper is organized as follows.
-In Section $2$, we study the relationship between $p$-Sombor index $SO_{p}(G)$ and $p$-Sombor matrix $S_{p}(G)$ by the $k$-th spectral moment $N_{k}$ and the spectral radius of $S_{p}(G)$.
-In Section $3$, we obtain some bounds of $p$-Sombor Laplacian spectrum.
+In Section $2$, we study the relationship between $p$-Sombor index $SO_{p}(G)$ and $p$-Sombor matrix $\mathcal{S}_{p}(G)$ by the $k$-th spectral moment $N_{k}$ and the spectral radius of $\mathcal{S}_{p}(G)$.
+In Section $3$, we obtain some bounds of $p$-Sombor Laplacian eigenvalues.
 In Section $4$, we consider some bounds of $p$-Sombor spectral radius and $p$-Sombor spectral spread.
 In Section $5$, we investigate some bounds of $p$-Sombor energy and $p$-Sombor Estrada index.
 In Section $6$, we study the Nordhaus-Gaddum-type results for $p$-Sombor spectral radius and energy.
 In Section $7$, we give the regression model for boiling point and some other invariants.
 In Section $8$, we conclude this paper and propose some open problems.

-\section{Relationship between the $p$-Sombor matrix $S_{p}(G)$ and the $p$-Sombor index $SO_{p}(G)$}
+\section{Relationship between the $p$-Sombor matrix $\mathcal{S}_{p}(G)$ and the $p$-Sombor index $SO_{p}(G)$}

 0.6cm Let $G$ be a simple graph, $\mathcal{S}_{p}=\mathcal{S}_{p}(G)$, $N_{k}$ be the $k$-th spectral moment of $\mathcal{S}_{p}$, i.e., $N_{k}=\sum\limits_{i=1}^{n}(\xi_{i})^{k}$.
 It is obvious that $N_{k}=tr((\mathcal{S}_{p})^{k})$, thus $S_{p}EE(G)=\sum\limits_{k=0}^{\infty}\frac{N_{k}}{k!}$.